mustafabin/mongoose-modeling-practice/README.md

 Cookbook solution that we learning in class as a reference!
 Hint: An array of objects will be a clue!

+## Testing Your Work

+How can you tell if your model works?

+Create an `index.js` file (or something) inside the folders for each prompt.
+Inside that file, import your model and import the seed data.
+Insert the seed data into your database with your model.
+Then check it in the MongoDB shell.

+If the data you see in MongoDB matches the data in the json file, then your model is working!
+If you get an error or some data is missing, then you have some work to do still.

 ## Plagiarism

 Take a moment to refamiliarize yourself with the